NALTP/Rules/README.md

     - (b) Free agency period:
       - (i) Regular season:
         - (1) There will be a single, primary, free agency period followed by additional free agency periods as announced by the CRC.
-        - (2) The primary free agency period will begin at the conclusion of the second Minor league add/drop period.
+        - (2) The primary free agency period will begin following the third week of NLTP games.
       - (ii) Postseason:
         - (1) There will be no free agency periods in the postseason.
     - (c) Free agency process: